Suaif/blindfold_chess/README.md

    ollama pull llama3.2:3b
    ```

-3. **Run Ollama:** Ollama will be needed to be ran on a terminal during the execution.
+3. **Run Ollama:** Ollama will need to be run on a terminal during the execution.
    ```bash
    ollama serve
    ```